 Smart Footer System is a plugin that works with a wide range of page builder plugins such as Elementor and Thrive Architect.

-Site-wide footers or single pages/posts?
+Sitewide footers or single page/posts footers

 Some websites use different footers on their pages to meet their conversion goals.
 Some website owners prefer to only use a footer section on the homepage – In which case, something like Thrive Architect is a great page builder plugin to use to build a custom homepage with an optimized footer area.